 Consumer demand has helped ramp up the manufacturing of electronics, autos, and many other products, as well as a lot of new commercial and municipal construction projects.

-And it’s also helped produce an increased awareness about the benefits of recycling metals.
+Additionally, it’s also helped produce an increased awareness about the benefits of recycling metals.
 More and more countries are recognizing that recycling helps them preserve their natural resources and save them from depletion.

 As a result, the global metal recycling market is expected to become a $400 billion market by the end of 2022.
 The industry is also projected to have an annual growth rate of 7 percent.